 As we get closer to National Road Trip Day on May 26th, we’re exploring what a road trip to see several national parks might look like.
 Visiting several new national parks is one of the best excuses to get on the road this summer.
-Unfortunately, you probably aren’t the only one with that idea, which means campgrounds can book up well in advance.
-Still, there are some tips and tricks you should know if you are learning how to plan a national parks road trip.
+Unfortunately, campgrounds can book up well in advance.
+But there are some tips and tricks you should know if you are learning how to plan a national parks road trip.

 Whether it is for this summer or sometime in the future, this guide will help you plan your trip to explore some of America’s most beautiful natural landscapes!

-When I began planning my recent national parks road trip, I started by pulling up a map of all the national parks in the U.S. This gave me a solid idea of which parks might be within range and I used the map to make a list of parks that I could hit on my ideal road trip route.
+When I began planning my recent national parks road trip, I started by pulling up maps of all the national parks in the U.S. This gave me a solid idea of which parks might be within range, and I used the map to make a list of parks that I could hit on my ideal road trip route.
 Once you have a list of parks that interest you, begin working out the logistics: how much time you would need at each park to see what you want, the distance between locations, and more.

-Our road trips are typically going to be constrained by some sort of responsibilities that we must either complete before we leave or that require our attention shortly after we return (or both!).
+Our road trips are typically going to be constrained by some sort of responsibilities we must either complete before we leave or that require our attention shortly after we return (or both!).
 So it’s helpful to understand just how long you can be away.
 Once you know this information, you determine what your route might look like and how many national parks you can visit.

 From my experience, it is a healthy practice to allow yourself at least one day off at home once you return from your trip.
 This will allow you to get your affairs in order and clean up from your trip before you go back to work.